 When the Clinton Health Access Initiative (CHAI) was founded in 2002, only 200,000 people were receiving treatment for HIV/AIDS in low and middle income countries with medicines that cost over $10,000 per person per year.
 The issue of absorptive capacity was constantly raised as many questioned whether recipient countries could effectively utilize funds and afford to provide large scale treatment without encountering bottlenecks in their healthcare systems.

-Over a decade later, more than eight million people are receiving treatment and CHAI has helped reduce the cost of medicines to around $100 to $200 per person per year in many countries.
+In 2010, CHAI became a separate, affiliated entity.
+Now more than eight million people are receiving treatment and CHAI has helped reduce the cost of medicines to around $100 to $200 per person per year in many countries.
 More than five million people have access to treatment at these CHAI-negotiated prices.
 Additionally, countries have repeatedly proven that it is possible to rapidly scale up treatment services.
 Currently, CHAI is working with South Africa – the country with the largest number of HIV positive people in the world – to triple the number of people receiving antiretroviral treatment within four year’s time.

 While more resources are needed to fight HIV/AIDS, we can also do more with the money we have.
 CHAI believes that the fight against HIV/AIDS requires not only the funds of governments and donors, but also the brains of those who can identify better ways of economizing while still improving quality of care.
 Accordingly, CHAI is working to help governments and donor agencies get the most out of money that is invested in treating HIV/AIDS.
 CHAI approaches this in three main ways.
 First, by changing the economics of care and treatment.
 Second, by helping governments accelerate large scale up of critical treatment programs.
 And third, by helping to drive uptake of key products such as medicines and diagnostic tools.